Viterbi School of Engineering

 CE 581 Negotiation For Engineering Management (3, Sp) (Enroll in ISE 581)

 CE 583 Design of Transportation Facilities (3) Planning, design, staging, construction, test, and maintenance of the public works and facilities for land, water, and air transportation.
-Prerequisite: CE 519, CE 457.
+Recommended preparation: CE 471 and CE 457; probability and statistics on the level of CE 408.

 CE 585 Traffic Engineering and Control (3, Sp) Conceptual engineering geometric design, installation, and calibration of vehicular storage and traffic controls; safe flow optimization of vehicles on various thoroughfares.
 Recommended preparation: CE 471.